-- Earlier he supported discrimination against Jews as he was a member of Nazi party.
+- Earlier he supported discrimination against Jews as he was a member of the Na-zi party.

 - Initially he used to hide the Jew investors in the Krakow Enamel Factory he owned for money but later he started giving them shelter without money.

-- He even went bankrupt in 1958 after spending millions on protection and safety of his labours.
+- He even went bankrupt in 1958 after spending millions on protection and safety of his employees.

 - Schindler was arrested three times.

-- Oskar Schindler was an opportunist businessman and very unlikely candidate to become a wartime hero.
+- Oskar Schindler was an opportunist businessman and a very unlikely candidate to become a wartime hero.